 As of December 31, 2016, we had \$44.9 million in federal net operating loss carryforwards to offset future income, which is limited by Section 382 of the Internal Revenue Code ("Section 382") due to the acquisition of Meru and AccelOps.
 With the acquisition of Meru, we had \$22.6 million in federal net operating loss carryforwards which is limited by Section 382 available from year 2020.
 With the acquisition of AccelOps, we had \$22.3 million in federal net operating loss carryforwards which is limited by Section 382 available from year 2016.
 We had \$54.2 million federal tax credits with certain amount available to carryback and claim federal tax refunds from prior year and the rest available to offset future federal taxes.
 As of December 31, 2016, we had \$47.3 million in California net operating loss carryforwards, \$9.9 million of which can be used to offset future income and which will not expire until 2031.
-With the acquisition of Meru and AccelOps, we also had \$22.1 million and \$15.3 million in California net operating loss carryforwards, respectively, which is subject to Section 382 limitation.
-We had state tax credit carryforwards of \$17.4 million available to offset our future state taxes.
+With the acquisition of Meru and AccelOps, we had \$22.1 million and \$15.3 million in California net operating loss carryforwards of \$17.4 million available to offset our future state taxes.
 The state credits carry forward indefinitely.